-Exhibition theme: Respect and Dignity (as social values)
+Exhibition theme: Kindness and Community (as social values)

 Entries must be original works by the artist, who must be at least 16 years old and live within 60 miles of the APJCC.
 The final presenting form of two-dimensional works may not exceed 45X45 in either direction and may not exceed the weight of 30 lbs.
 All two-dimensional works must be delivered to the APJCC framed and ready to hang.
 Due to the fragility of certain materials, three-dimensional works will be considered based on availability of space and sensitivity of the media.

 Eligible works include paintings, drawings, photography, mixed media, wall hanging and sculpture.

 Images may be submitted digitally to firstname.lastname@example.org for the APJCC Community Art Show.
 Each image must be accompanied by the artist’s full name and contact information, the title of the work, media and size, as well as a short CV.

 All submissions will be reviewed by an arts committee which will determine the final participants.
 Submissions deadline: Monday, July 24th, 2017